 Consumers attach to a broker server (Rabbit MQ) and subscribe to a queue (more on that later).
 Apps can be both consumers and producers.

 Messages are binary blobs of data that have 2 parts: a payload and a label.
 The payload is the data you want to transmit.
 Rabbit doesn’t care about the format of the data.
 For example, the data could be a JSON array.
 The label describes the payload and also determines who should get a copy of the message.
 AMQP only describes the message with a label and leaves it to RabbitMQ to send it to interested consumers based on that label.
 Once the consumer receives the message, it only has the payload.
-The labels don’t get passed a long with the payload when the messages are routed.
 If the producer needs the receiver to know who sent the message, they need to include that as part of the message payload.

 Queues A queue is like a named mailbox.
-When a message arrives in a particular queue/mailbox, RabbitMQ sends it to one of the subscribed/listening consumers.
+When a message arrives in a particular queue, RabbitMQ sends it to one of the subscribed consumers.

 Channels Before you can consume or publish to RabbitMQ, you have to connect to it.
 By connecting, your creating a TCP connection between your app and the Rabbit broker.
 Once the TCP connection is open, your app creates an AMQP channel.
 Every channel has a unique ID.
 Whether publishing a message, subscribing to a queue, or receiving a message, it’s all done over a channel.

 Exchanges are where producers publish their messages.
 When you want to send a message to a queue, you do it by sending it to an exchange.
-RabbitMQ will decide to which queue it will deliver the message to based on certain rules called routing keys.
-If a queue is a named mailbox, an exchange is the act of taking an addressed letter and walking it toward the mailbox that corresponds to the correct address on the letter.
+RabbitMQ will decide which queue it will deliver the message to based on certain rules called routing keys.
+If a queue is a named mailbox, the exchange is like a neighborhood of homes with all of the named mailboxes.
 There are different types of exchanges: Direct, Topic, Fanout, and Headers.
 You can read about them here